top of page

 Traditional Feel

 Some knitters and crocheters simply prefer the experience of working with non-superwash wool.
-It feels more 'alive' in the hands and connected to the sheep it came from.
+It feels more 'alive' in the hands with slightly more texture and grip.
+Some makers say they feel more connected to the sheep it came from.

 Warm and Breathable